 millet flour – puffed flakesDoes millet make you gain weight?

-Millet, on its own, does not cause weight gain.
+Millet alone does not make you gain weight.
 It is a nutrient-rich cereal with a low glycemic index.
-The important thing is to consume it in moderate portions and pair it with vegetables and lean proteins.
+The key is to consume it in moderate portions and pair it with vegetables and lean proteins.
 In essence, millet can be part of a healthy diet without causing weight gain.

-It is a good source of fiber and protein, in addition to being gluten-free.
-It regulates intestinal functions and helps maintain a healthy weight, improves heart health, and strengthens bones.
+It is a good source of fiber and protein and is gluten-free.
+It regulates intestinal functions, helps maintain weight control, improves heart health, and strengthens bones.

 What are its properties?

 Millet is a nutrient-rich cereal.
-It contains complex carbohydrates, proteins, fibers, B vitamins, and minerals such as magnesium, phosphorus, and iron.
-It has a low glycemic index, which helps keep blood sugar levels stable.
+It contains complex carbohydrates, proteins, fiber, B vitamins, and minerals like magnesium, phosphorus, and iron.
+It has a low glycemic index, helping to maintain stable blood sugar levels.
 It is easy to digest and can contribute to satiety.

-Millet is generally safe, but it can interfere with thyroid function or cause allergies.
-Avoid in case of nickel sensitivity.
+Millet is generally safe but can interfere with thyroid function or cause allergies.
+Avoid it if you have a sensitivity to Nickel.

-Yes, this cereal is beneficial for hair.
+Yes, millet is beneficial for hair.
 It is rich in proteins, B vitamins, and minerals like silicon, which strengthen hair and promote growth.
-Consuming millet can contribute to healthier and stronger hair.
+Consuming millet can contribute to healthier, stronger hair.